sopra-fs22-group-14/server/README.md

 Since we use a persistent non-volatile database from Postgres and run the DB-instance on AWS, there are some further steps necessary to see the persistent data:
-The following link will guide you through the necessary steps: https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_ConnectToPostgreSQLInstance.html
+The following link will guide you through the necessary steps:

+https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_ConnectToPostgreSQLInstance.html

+Sidenote: To gain access when developing, the environment variables with the corresponding credentials must have been set locally

 ### VS Code
 The following extensions will help you to run it more easily: